Code-Institute-Submissions/shake-n-stir/README.md

 * [MongoDB](https://www.mongodb.com/) was the Database used in this project.
 * The fonts used in this website were imported from [Google Fonts](https://fonts.google.com/).
 * I used [Font Awesome](https://fontawesome.com/) for all icons.
+I used [Unsplash](https://unsplash.com/) to source images used on the website.
 * [Bootstrap](https://getbootstrap.com/) was used to structure the layout of the website and maintaining layout and responsiveness to tablet and mobile devices.
 I linked Bootstrap to the HTML document via [CDN](https://www.bootstrapcdn.com/).
+* [Cloudinary](https://cloudinary.com/) was used to store user uploaded images.
 * This website was initially designed with wireframes using [Balsamiq](https://balsamiq.com/).
 * [Git](https://git-scm.com/) version control was used to store the version of files and track the development progress.
 * The IDE used to work on this project was [Gitpod](https://www.gitpod.io/).